Updated: May 4, 2026

 Recording reference audio for syncing purposes

-Creating a comprehensive equipment list with backup options will help ensure you have everything needed on shooting day and can problem-solve if certain gear becomes unavailable.
+Building a comprehensive equipment list with backup options will help guarantee you have everything needed on shooting day and can problem-solve if certain gear becomes unavailable.

 Production Day: Making it Happen